Type to search

 Hampi itinerary 3 days

-The Anjaneya Hills holds a significant place in Hindu mythology.
-Believed to be the birthplace of Hanuman, a Hindu deity who helped Ram in his battle against the Ravan.
 At the top of the hill stands the Hanuman temple also known as monkey temple.
 The flight of stairs along the hill leading to the temple is completely shaded and one has to leave their shoes behind when they visit.
-Believers visit the temple to seek blessings of Lord Hanuman while nature lovers undertake the journey to see the most beautiful sunset.
-We had to skip it because of the timing but will make sure to come back on our next trip.

 Hippie Island

-Hippie Island - Hampi ItineraryFrom here you can head to the Hampi island, also called Hippie island.
-The place earns its name owing to a large number of Goa-style shacks and the laid-back lifestyle in the region.
 Most backpackers choose to stay in this part of Hampi, in small huts at a ridiculously low price.
 The road to Hippie island is not ideal for driving hence it is advisable to hire a tuk-tuk or a bicycle if you visit it in the evening.

-The Hippie island didn’t look too special in the afternoon.
+The Hippie Island didn’t look too special in the afternoon.
 Of course, there were some interesting artifacts and cool dresses on sale out there.
 We had lunch at one of the shacks here and headed to our next stop.

 Hippie island is the favorite spot for foreign tourists.
 It comes alive at night when live music bars open up, and people gather for a bonfire.